eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2-high-level-requirements.md

 *Short description*

-This Topic contains the high-level requirements (HLR) which relate to validity checks and revocation of PIDs, attestations (i.e., QEAAs, PuB-EAAs and EEAs).
+This Topic contains the high-level requirements (HLRs) which relate to validity checks and revocation of PIDs, attestations (i.e., QEAAs, PuB-EAAs and EEAs).